pmamatis/NAA-Measurment-Carrier-System/README.md

 # NAA-Measurment-Carrier-System

-This project contains the hardware and software solution of a carrier system for network attached accelerators (NAA).
-It is meant to be placed inside a server-rack and replace the commom cpu-based carrier systems for hardware accelerators.
-It was developed in the context of a master theis at the Fraunhofer Institue HHI in the ESG group.
+This project includes the hardware and software solution of a carrier system for network attached accelerators (NAA).
+It is intended to be placed in a server rack and replace the common CPU-based carrier systems for hardware accelerators.
+It was developed as part of a master thesis at the Fraunhofer Institute HHI in the ESG group.

 ## Table of Contents